sorani-dev/pandas2023_codemy/README.md

 20. Bar Charts With Matplotlib - Pandas For Machine Learning 20
 21. Line Charts With Matplotlib - Pandas For Machine Learning 21
 22. Scatterplots With Matplotlib - Pandas For Machine Learning 22
+23. Box Plots With Matplotlib - Pandas For Machine Learning 23